 The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal control.
 The Board carries out this responsibility principally through its Audit Committee.
 The Audit Committee has at least one financial expert, and none of its members are involved in the daily operations of the Company.
 The Audit Committee meets periodically with management and the external auditor to discuss internal controls over financial reporting and auditing matters.

-The Audit Committee reports to the Board for approval of the consolidated financial statements as well as to shareholders for the reappointment of the external auditors.
+The Audit Committee reports to the Board for approval of the interim condensed consolidated financial statements.